 This leads to misjudgments that make us believe, spread and even act on fake news.

 2. Lack of spirit of inquiry

 A set of ideas or facts are offered to us on a platter, and we believe in them blindly, without even trying to verify their authenticity.

 If people spent 2 minutes before sharing random messages/pictures/memes, fake news wouldn’t have been so big a problem.

 How To Curb Fake News?

-Institutions round the world are trying to curb the menace of fake news.
+Institutions around the world are trying to curb the menace of fake news.
 But fake news cells are equally active for spreading it.

 WhatsApp provides end to end encryption because of which fake news cannot be filtered before being delivered to a user.

-But in a country as huge as India, it is not practical to check the validity of every news that floats round the internet.
+But in a country as huge as India, it is not practical to check the validity of every news that floats around the internet.

 The onus equally falls on us users (who act as propagators) to think before ‘sharing’ any and every message, without being emotional about it.